thunder/thunder-documentation/extending.md

 $ drush en [extension]
 ```

-To use a theme, you still have to either set it as default.
+To use a theme, you still have to set it as default.